Thank you for your interest in the Shandaken: Storm King residency program. Please review the following carefully before you apply.

-Applications are due by 11:59 pm EST on Monday, February 18.
-Please submit any questions or concerns by end of day, Wednesday, February 13.
+Applications are due by 11:59 pm EST on April 6.
+Please submit any questions or concerns by end of day, March 31.
 Late applications cannot be considered.
 Notifications are sent in May.

 About Shandaken: Storm King

-The 2019 residency season will take place June 3 to September 22.
+The 2023 residency season will take place June 5 through September 25.
 It is open to cultural producers internationally (however please note that travel costs are not provided for).

-Residencies are meant to facilitate experimentation, process, research, or production by providing space and time for residents to do as they wish—but we ask that residents bring or buy their own materials.
-Our past residents have included visual artists, writers, curators, activists, dancers, historians, and more: we believe that different practices rubbing up against one another can create a productive friction.
+Residencies are meant to facilitate experimentation, process, research, or production by providing space and time for residents to do as they wish—but residents are asked to bring or buy their own materials.
+Past residents have included visual artists, writers, curators, activists, dancers, historians, and more.

-Residents are offered unique opportunities to visit Storm King's grounds, see its collection, and get to know its staff.
+Residents are offered unique opportunities to visit Storm King's grounds, study its collection and archives, and get to know its staff.

 There is a $25 fee to apply.
-This covers the cost of our application software, administrative fees, and jury meetings.
-For those with special financial needs, hardship discounts are available.
-To apply for hardship discount covering the cost of your application fee, please email us with a few lines about your circumstances at email@example.com.
-The deadline for inquiries regarding hardship discounts is end of day, Monday, February 11.
+For those with special financial needs, fee waivers are available.
+To apply to have your fee waived, please email us with a few lines about your circumstances.
+The deadline for inquiries regarding waivers is end of day, March 29.